willp240/antinullh/HOWTO.md

 <h3>Fixed Oscillation Parameters Fits</h3>

 First, you may want to do a grid scan of oscillation parameters, running a fit at each step.
 In these fits, the oscillation parameters are fixed at the values for that point in the scan, and everything else is floated in a Minuit fit.
 We would normally do ~500 steps for each oscillation parameter, so 250,000 individual fits.
 Now, you can try submitting 250,000 jobs at once but do so at your own (and your friendly neighbourhood sys-admin's) peril!
-Instead, we we do one job for each value of one of the oscillation parameters, so that's 500 jobs each running 500 sequential fits.
+Instead, we do one job for each value of one of the oscillation parameters, so that's 500 jobs each running 500 sequential fits.
 This number of course can be tuned for efficient running on your own cluster.

 There is a script, similar to `utils/submitCondor.py` but for submitting these fixed oscillation parameter fits.
 This is in `util/submitFixedOscJobs.py`.